openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-connection.md

 **Description:** Subscribes to network available and network lost events.

-**Model Constraints:** This interface must be called after the register interface, and unregister is used to unsubscribe from default network status change notifications.
+**Model Constraints:** This interface must be called after the register interface, use unregister to unsubscribe from default network status change notifications.

 **System Capability:** SystemCapability.Communication.NetManager.Core